-^{} For lawful food and drink premises.
-Existing small bars and pubs are temporarily classified as exempt development from 1 December 2020 to 31 October 2021 under an amendment to the Codes SEPP and State-wide pilot program.
 Outdoor dining under an awning must comply with the requirements for awnings set out in BP1.1 and BP1.2 of Volume 1 of the Building Code of Australia.

-Note: While the Small Business Commission does not have a direct role in the new streamlined outdoor dining trial it is running a separate Outdoor Dining Program in six LGAs -Gunnedah Shire Council, Liverpool Plains Shire Council, Maitland City Council, Port Stephens Council, Queanbeyan-Palerang Regional Council and Snowy Valleys Council.

-The approval process for the the Commission's Outdoor Dining Program is coordinated through the Service NSW Business Concierge.
-Any council queries should be directed to the Council's Service NSW Council Relationship Manager.
+Note: While the Small Business Commission does not have a direct role in the new streamlined outdoor dining process it is running a separate Outdoor Dining Program with the approval process coordinated through the Service NSW Business Concierge.
+Any council queries should be directed to their Service NSW Council Relationship Manager.